 Provisioning & Training¶

-Once SecureDrop is installed, journalists will need to be provided with accounts, two-factor tokens, workstations, and so on — and then trained to use these tools safely and reliably.
-You will probably also need to train additional backup administrators so that you can be sure that your SecureDrop setup keeps running even when your main administrator is on holiday.
+Once SecureDrop is installed, journalists will need to be provided with accounts, two-factor credentials, workstations, and so on — and then trained to use these tools safely and reliably.
+You will probably also need to train additional backup admins so that you can be sure that your SecureDrop setup keeps running even when your main admin is on holiday.

 Introducing staff to SecureDrop takes half a day.
 Training a group to use SecureDrop proficiently takes at least a day — and a single trainer can only work with so many people at once.
 You will probably need to run several training sessions to instruct an entire newsroom.
 Depending on staff availability, training and provisioning may take a week or more.
 If you have multiple offices, training will need to happen at each location.
 Again, the Freedom of the Press Foundation are happy to help you plan and train your team.